madeleineernst/q2-cscs/README.md

 To run the example described here, download the feature and edges file at: [https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=5729dd0f7a47475abc879e164c237f56](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=5729dd0f7a47475abc879e164c237f56)

-Mass spectral data as well as associated metadata used here have been compiled from [van der Hooft et al. 2017](https://pubs.acs.org/doi/abs/10.1021/acs.analchem.7b01391)
+Mass spectral data as well as associated metadata used here have been compiled from [van der Hooft and co-workers 2017](https://pubs.acs.org/doi/abs/10.1021/acs.analchem.7b01391)

 ### Activate your qiime2 conda environment

 To start the analyses activate your qiime2 conda environment:

-source activate qiime2-2018.4
+`source activate qiime2-2018.4`

 ### Convert your mass spectral feature table to the .qza format